easz/doze-tweak/README.md

    - Older phone without such motion sensor (e.g. SMD) cannot be benefited from Deep Doze.
    - Some battery saving Apps would disable (i.e. actually [restrict](https://android.googlesource.com/platform/frameworks/native/+/nougat-release/services/sensorservice/SensorService.h#119)) sensors to other Apps, but Deep Doze will still have to [depend](https://github.com/aosp-mirror/platform_frameworks_base/blob/nougat-release/services/core/java/com/android/server/DeviceIdleController.java#L2248) on motion sensors.
  - Deep Doze' idle may have more impact than Light one (e.g. [UsageStatsService](https://github.com/aosp-mirror/platform_frameworks_base/blob/nougat-release/services/usage/java/com/android/server/usage/UsageStatsService.java#L527)).
+ - Apps with WakeLock, white-listed or without respect to Doze idle will still consume significant battery power during Doze idle!
  - tuning Doze settings from external ```adb``` interface is not very convenient in case that you want to change them frequently and directly on your Android.
  - To prevent Google Service to reset ```device_idle_constants```: [Solution](https://forum.xda-developers.com/android/apps-games/root-doze-settings-editor-android-t3235130/page144)
  ```